fenago/python-networking-sysadmins/scripting/lab_guides/Lab_6.md

 ------------------------------

-In this section, we are going to learn about the `tarfile` module.
-We\'ll also learn about testing the entered filename, assessing whether it\'s a valid archive filename or not.
-We\'ll look at how to add a new file into the already archived file, how we can read metadata using the `tarfile` module, and how to extract the files from an archive using the `extractall()` function.

 First, we will test whether the entered filename is a valid archive file or not.
 To test this, the `tarfile` module has the `is_tarfile()` function, which returns a Boolean value.